jahnavikrishna21/Sales-Analysis-PowerBI/README.md

 ## SQL Queries
 The following SQL queries were used for analysis:
-- Total number of records
+1. Total number of records in the dataset
-- Total sales
+2. Total sales calculation
-- Sales by region
+3. Sales distribution by region
-- Top 5 cities by sales
+4. Top 5 cities generating the highest sales

 ## Files in this Repository
 - Sales_Dashboard.pbix